yuriboiii20-art/Task-Manager-ReactNative/README.md

   ```bash
   npm install -g expo-cli
   ```
-- Android/iOS Emulator or Physical Device: For testing on mobile platforms.
+- **Android/iOS Emulator or Physical Device:** For testing on mobile platforms.
   - This is required for testing the app on Android/iOS devices.
 Alternatively, you can use the web version for a quick preview.
+- **Supabase Account:** For cloud synchronization and user authentication.
+  - Sign up for a free account at [Supabase](https://supabase.io/) and create a new project.
+  - Set up the PostgreSQL database and configure the necessary tables for tasks.
+  - Create a `.env` file in the root directory of the project with your Supabase credentials:
+    ```
+    EXPO_PUBLIC_SUPABASE_URL=your_supabase_url
+    EXPO_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
+    ```
+- **Docker (Optional):** For containerization and running the app in a Docker environment.
+  - If you want to run the app in a Docker container, ensure that Docker is installed and running on your system.

 ### Clone the Repository